alongonen/notes/🗄Slip-box/Structure of PKM.md

-> [!question] What should be in a PKM?
-> Which information we (don't) want to keep in our PKM?

-- Don't try to replace wikipedia. ^b68adb
-- Atomic notes (except summaries or blog posts).

 > [!question] What categories are useful in a PKM
 > How do we want to categorize our notes?
 By subject, by note type or avoid categorizing entirely?